Back to sources -- the role of losses and coherence in super-resolution imaging revisited: Losses in imaging systems

-where $\lambda$ is the light wavelength, $\hat h$ generally denotes the Fourier transform of $h$ (convention from \eqref{fourier} is adopted).
+where $\lambda$ is the light wavelength, $\hat f(k)$ generally denotes the Fourier transform of $f(x)$ (convention from \eqref{fourier} is adopted for a 1D case).

+From now on, let us assume that $f \lambda = 1$, which is equivalent to choosing $\sqrt{f \lambda}$ as the length unit.
 The aperture modifies the field such that it becomes $E_\textrm{III}(x) = E_\textrm{II}(x) \cdot A(x)$ in plane (III).
 The ratio of the signal power transmitted through the aperture, which is also the probability of photon transmission, is equal to

-The field observed in the image plane (IV), which is a Fourier transformed $E_\textrm{III}$ is
+The field observed in the image plane (IV), which is a Fourier transformed $E_\textrm{III}$, is